 And there’s a lot of it.
 In fact, a study published in 2018 estimates that the diamond-bearing rock in Earth’s mantle could weigh as much as a quadrillion (that’s 1,000,000,000,000,000) tons.
 This diamond is too deep to ever be mined, but it’s still pretty neat to think about!

 Have diamond jewelry you want to sell?

 In order to get an accurate estimate of your diamond’s value, it’s best to have it evaluated by a professional diamond buyer who is also a gemologist.
 At M.I.
 Trading, we have years of experience in diamond buying and evaluation.
 We will be able to give you a fair estimate of your diamond’s value so that you can make an informed decision about selling it.
-If you decide to not sell your diamond, the evaluation will remain free, which you can use as a guide to ensure you’re selling your diamond at its full value.
+If you decide not to sell your diamond, the evaluation will remain free, which you can use as a guide to ensure you’re selling your diamond at its full value.